Should I Wait Until I’m Out of Debt to Save for Retirement?

 You Can Save While in Debt

-If you decide to save for retirement while paying off debts, the U.S. Department of Labor suggests:
+If you decide to save for retirement while paying off debts, consider the below tips:

-- Do what you can to free up other small amounts of money, by either eating out less or cutting unnecessary monthly services, which you can use to beef up your savings, pay off the debt faster, or treat yourself for making great headway toward your long-term goals.
+- Do what you can to free up other small amounts of money, by cutting out unnecessary monthly services or, says The Balance.
+You could then use the extra money to beef up your savings or pay off debt faster.

 Saving for retirement isn’t easy especially if you’re in debt.
 But, if you consider these simple steps you can help ensure you’re on the right path to enjoy your retirement years.